-- Three (3) demerits.
-This may vary with the incident, but must be documented in writing for each incident. - 5.
-Possession and /or use of personal cell phones and other electronic devices in the classroom/labs/shops
+Three (3) demerits.
+This may vary with the incident, but must be documented in writing for each incident.

 First violation: Warning.
 Second violation: Three (3) demerits.
 Third violation: Five (5) demerits.
 Fourth violation: Five (5) demerits/OSS

-6. Inappropriate public display of affection and/or physical contact between students.

 Three (3) demerits.
 Parents may be notified.